krange/AS3-Bootstrap/README.md

 ## Dependencies

-The following dependencies are required.
+The following dependencies are required:

 * [AS3 Signals](https://github.com/robertpenner/as3-signals/) -  version 0.8 or higher

 For PureMVC applications, the following are required:

 * [PureMVC](http://trac.puremvc.org/PureMVC_AS3_MultiCore)
 * [Fabrication](http://code.google.com/p/fabrication/)
 * [Pipes](http://trac.puremvc.org/Utility_AS3_MultiCore_Pipes)